 Once abundant in eastern North America, passenger pigeons were driven extinct by a surge of hunting and habitat loss.
 (Photo: Seabamirum/Flickr)

 Extinction is a natural part of evolution, having already claimed an estimated 99 percent of all species in Earth's history.
 But things can get ugly when too many species die out too quickly, creating a domino effect capable of bringing down ecosystems.
-In the new study, researchers used a background rate of two mammal extinctions per 10,000 species per 100 years (2 E/MSY), which is double the background rate used in many previous studies.
+In the 2015 study mentioned above, researchers used a background rate of two mammal extinctions per 10,000 species per 100 years (2 E/MSY), which is double the background rate used in many previous studies.
 When they compared that to a conservative estimate of modern-day extinctions, they found no way to avoid calling this a mass extinction.

 "Even under our assumptions, which would tend to minimize evidence of an incipient mass extinction, the average rate of vertebrate species loss over the last century is up to 114 times higher than the background rate," the study's authors write.
 "Under the 2 E/MSY background rate, the number of species that have gone extinct in the last century would have taken, depending on the vertebrate taxon, between 800 and 10,000 years to disappear.
 These estimates reveal an exceptionally rapid loss of biodiversity over the last few centuries, indicating that a sixth mass extinction is already under way."